opensource-nepal/py-nepali/README.md

 Nepali
 ======

-Python package for processing every nepali stuffs
+Python package for converting nepali date time to python's datetime easily.
+Also supports parsing and timezone features.

 Requirements
 ------------